fat-forensics/Surrogates-Tutorial/paper/paper.md

 Many of these techniques are introduced as monolithic tools, giving the impression of one-size-fits-all and end-to-end algorithms with limited customisability.
-However, such algorithms are often composed of multiple interchangeable modules that need to be tuned to the problem at hand to produce meaningful explanations [@sokol2019blimey].
+However, such approaches are often composed of multiple interchangeable modules that need to be tuned to the problem at hand to produce meaningful explanations [@sokol2019blimey].
-This paper introduces a collection of hands-on training materials -- slides, video recordings and Jupyter Notebooks -- that provide guidance through the process of building and evaluating bespoke modular surrogate explainers of tabular data.
+This paper introduces a collection of hands-on training materials -- slides, video recordings and Jupyter Notebooks -- that provide guidance through the process of building and evaluating bespoke modular surrogate explainers for tabular data.
 These resources cover the three core building blocks of this technique introduced by the bLIMEy meta-algorithm: interpretable representation composition, data sampling and explanation generation [@sokol2019blimey].